zeek/zeekctl/doc/zeekctl.rst

 highest port number assigned to a proxy.

-Finally, a few ZeekControl commands (such as "print" and "peerstatus") rely on Zeekker to communicate with Zeek.
+Finally, a few ZeekControl commands (such as "print" and "peerstatus") rely on Broker to communicate with Zeek.
 This means that for those commands to function, ZeekControl needs to connect to each Zeek instance.

 Command Reference